 - Ami mocks Taiga for still believing in Santa Claus, and Taiga responds by very sweetly and childishly saying she shouldn't say such things or Santa won't bring her anything.
 Ami drops the teasing and says now Taiga is just legitimately creeping her out.

-- The recently-released OVA based off an extra short story, "Ben-to no Gokui", is a mix of Crowning Moment of Heartwarming and Crowning Moment of Funny, hands down.
+- The OVA based off an extra short story, "Ben-to no Gokui", is a mix of funny and heartwarming, hands down.
 Especially the ending where Ami and Kitamura make Taiga awkwardly "spoon-feed" Ryuuji using her chopsticks like a girlfriend, much to Taiga and Ryuuji's embarrassment and to everyone else's amusement.